mbloms/academy-git-101-backwards/excercises/collaboration.md

 The lines below `<<<<<<< HEAD` are what those lines look like on `main` (refered to as "theirs", which is the branch you are rebasing onto), while those above `>>>>>>> dc06e26 (Add square function)` are those on the current branch (called "ours").

-To resolve the conflict, edit the files to look like you want, removing the marking lines themselves.
-For example, you might do this:
+To resolve the conflict, edit these lines anyway you want (keeping one or the other set, keeping both, or writing some combination of them) and remove the marker lines.
+For example, in this case you might want to just keep both changes since they are unrelated (they just happen to be on the same lines):

 ```bash
 $ git diff